 So, how do we increase physical activity in a learning environment without taking time away from the learning itself?
 By combining fitness and learning.

-Which is exactly what we’ve done here at PCS Edventures with some of our Summer Enrichment Camps.
+Which is exactly what we’ve done here at PCS Edventures with some of our Summer Enrichment Programs.
 With lessons and materials that get learners up and active, these programs allow educators to cash in on their time with students, maximizing learning through a new take on physical education.
 Now, we aren’t talking Geography Dodgeball or Literature and Calisthenics, but rather, we’re focusing in on curriculum that naturally gets students up and moving.
 And with the month of May upon us, there’s no better time to look towards this summer and the next school year.
 How are you going to combine fitness and learning in your educational environment?

-As stimulating, authentic and out-of-the-box activities proven to engage students of all levels, the PCS Edventures Enrichment Camps are a great way to introduce new concepts and curriculum to students.
+As stimulating, authentic and out-of-the-box activities proven to engage students of all levels, the PCS Edventures Enrichment Programs are a great way to introduce new concepts and curriculum to students.
 With a long list of camps teaching everything from Claymation to the Science of Superpowers, we’ve found the secret formula for introducing fun and interactive learning into any learning environment.

 With near-perfect pitches, swings, kicks, strokes and sprints, an athlete’s skills come down to countless hours of practice and a whole lot of science.
 Designed to excite students by bringing STEM into their favorite activities, this camp thrives on action-packed learning experiences.
 Each day, learners investigate the mechanics of a different movement, connecting STEM concepts, like force, motion and the influence of gravity, to the movement of their own bodies.
 What does friction have to do with soccer?
 Why would a football player need to know about unbalanced forces?
 How would an Olympian hold up against a kangaroo in the long jump?
 Answer these questions and so much more in Sports Science Camp!